 LECOM staff and students are prepared to assist new students in becoming more familiar with local neighborhoods and to help them evaluate accessibility to shopping and recreation areas.

 LECOM disclaims any warranty or guarantee as to the price, quality or safety of off-campus housing.
-Housing arrangements for the summer sessions of the Distance Education Pathway for the School of Pharmacy are detailed in the Summer Session Manual.

-6.4.10 Student Telephone Emergency Message System
+4.1.9.
+Student Telephone Emergency Message System

+Should an emergency arise with a student's family, the family may contact the Office of Student Affairs to initiate contact with the student.
 Students are asked to inform family members/friends that only emergency messages will be relayed to students.
-The caller must clearly state that an emergency situation exists.
+The caller must clearly state that an emergency exists.
 The caller will be asked for his or her name, telephone number, his or her relationship to the student, and the nature of the emergency.
+Verifiable student information may also be requested.

-6.4.11 Cancellation of Class
+4.1.10.
+Cancellation of Class